Transportation in Colombia

 Rent a car

-If you rent a car in big cities, you must have nerves of steel.
-Traffic in these cities (especially Bogotá) is unnerving, with violently honking drivers sometimes passing each other by a millimeter.
-To avoid this, you can rent a
+If you rent a car in the big cities, you must have nerves of steel.
+Traffic in these cities (especially Bogotá) is nerve-wracking, with violently honking drivers who sometimes pass each other by a millimeter.
+To avoid this, you can rent a car rental from the airport.
+In rural areas, such as the coffee triangle, driving is a lot easier.

 Tips:

-• If you are going to rent a car, weigh what type of car you are renting.
-If you go inland and drive on unpaved roads, it may be useful to rent a taller car.
+- If you are going to rent a car, weigh what type of car you are renting.
+If you go inland and drive on unpaved roads, it may be useful to rent a higher car.

-• In general, you can safely drive on main roads during the day, except in high-risk areas.
-For more information, see the heading
+- In general, you can safely drive on main roads during the day, except in high-risk areas.
+For more information, see the heading safety.

 Pico y Placa

-In Bogotá and several other major cities, efforts are being made to limit traffic congestion by not allowing certain cars to drive during rush hours.
-This goes according to a certain system, by license plate.
+In Bogotá and a number of other major cities, efforts are being made to limit traffic congestion by not allowing certain cars to drive during rush hours.
+This is done according to a certain system, by license plate.

 Private transportation